JohnAustinDev/word-dvd/ReadMe.txt

 -Audio files need one of these naming patterns:

- 1) AudioPrefix-book-chapter.ac3
+ 1) AudioPrefix-FileName-chapter.ac3

- 2) AudioPrefix-book-chapter1-chapter2.ac3
+ 2) AudioPrefix-FileName-chapter1-chapter2.ac3

- 3) AudioPrefix-book-chapter:verse1-verse2.ac3
+ 3) AudioPrefix-FileName-chapter:verse1-verse2.ac3

- 4) AudioPrefix-book-chapter1:verse1-chapter2:verse2.ac3
+ 4) AudioPrefix-FileName-chapter1:verse1-chapter2:verse2.ac3

  A single chapter may have multiple audio files for it.
 But audio recordings must never overlap one another.

-- AudioPrefix and BookName must appear in the appropriate place in the config.txt.
+- AudioPrefix and FileName must appear in the appropriate place in the config.txt.